jackieqvo/DH110-JACKIEVO/Assignments/Assignment 06/Assignment 06.md

 > For the colors of my day-mode design, I found a color palette by looking up moodboards for academia.
 Brown tends to invoke feelings of strength and reliability so it was a matter of choosing the shade.
 I chose a lighter brown so that there would be a contrast to the dark-mode.
 Not only that, I really wanted the design to feel minimalist and natural.
 There are no shortcuts to learning so we would *naturally* have to work through classes or in this case, guides, to learn.
 My background was **#EBEBEB** while my header was had two tones: **#DFCCBB** and **#E5DDD4**.
 My text was **#3B3B3B** and **#464646** and buttons were consistent to the color of my header.
 I felt like this all brought the design together.

 ## Revised Screen Design (Version 2) ##
-The Figma file could be found [here](https://www.figma.com/proto/RTitlnkgJGe96PjHmSxgjf/Genius-Mobile-Prototype?node-id=8%3A33&scaling=scale-down&page-id=0%3A1).
+The Figma prototype could be found [here](https://www.figma.com/proto/RTitlnkgJGe96PjHmSxgjf/Genius-Mobile-Prototype?node-id=8%3A33&scaling=scale-down&page-id=0%3A1).
 ![Screen design of graphic design](designs.png)

 ## Wireflow with Graphic Designs (Version 2) ##
-The Figma file could be found [here](https://www.figma.com/proto/RTitlnkgJGe96PjHmSxgjf/Genius-Mobile-Prototype?node-id=8%3A33&scaling=scale-down&page-id=0%3A1).
+The Figma prototype could be found [here](https://www.figma.com/proto/RTitlnkgJGe96PjHmSxgjf/Genius-Mobile-Prototype?node-id=8%3A33&scaling=scale-down&page-id=0%3A1).
 ![Screen design of graphic design with wireflow](wireflow.png)

 * **Iconography**